Rsbuild Instance

 Rsbuild comes with a built-in dev server designed to improve the development experience.
 When you run the rsbuild dev command, the server will start, providing features such as page preview, routing, and hot module reloading.

-If you want to integrate Rsbuild dev server into an custom server, you can use this method to get the instance methods of Rsbuild dev server and call them on demand.
+If you want to integrate Rsbuild dev server into an custom server, you can use this method to get the instance methods of dev server and call them on demand.

 • Type: